jess-compliance-dev/MoviWebApp/README.md

    * Using environment variables (.env) for secure keys
    * Structuring Python projects into modules
    * Building web applications with Flask
+   * using OOP
+   * SQLAlchemy/ SQLite for database management
    * Generating HTML dynamically
    * Handling CRUD operations
    * Error handling and fallback messages